saxenahysm/saxenahysm/README.md

 - 👋 Hi, I’m Shyam Sunder Sahu an Android Application Developer
-- 👀 I’m interested in Mobile Application Developement (MAD)
+- 👀 I’m interested in Mobile Application Development (MAD)
 - 🌱 I’m currently learning Kotlin And Java for Android Application Development
 - 💞️ I’m looking to collaborate with other developers
 - 📫 How to reach me saxenashyam.srj@gmail.com